crutcher/crutcher.github.io-source/source/Tapestry/index.md

 It is valuable for us to know that a tensor view we wish to copy is a broadcast view, as properly modeling this can dramatically reduce the total data to transfer.

-### Selection Expressions and Tensor Views
+### Selector Expressions and Tensor Views

-As we've informally seen the need for composite view operations, and explored some tensor indexing view pragmatics, we can make a case that we'd like *Selection Expressions* which
+As we've informally seen the need for composite view operations, and explored some tensor indexing view pragmatics, we can make a case that we'd like *Selector Expressions* which
 either:

  * Define a *Tensor View* as an index transformation of an existing *Tensor View*; or